AhmeddEmad7/BankingSystem/README.md

 ## Banking System
--A simple GUI banking system program based on OOP concepts
+-A simple GUI banking system program based on OOP concepts.

--Project is built using Java programming language on Eclipse working space
+-Project is built using Java programming language on Eclipse working space.